SenhorLion/json-server-example/README.md

 1. Install dependencies:
    `npm install`

-2. Generate db data:
+1. Generate db data:
    `json-server generate.js`

+1. Run json server:
+   `npm run db`

-3. Then visit:
+1. Then visit:
    http://localhost:3000 - json-server home
    http://localhost:3000/people - list of people generated

+1. To use the json-server "externally" E.g: from device or another machine, you can run ngrok and use the forwarding address:
+   `npm run tunnel`